kirch7/blockcounter/README.md

 # blockcounter
-Count sequential blank lines number.
+Count blocks in a text.